 The National Living Wage is focused on working individuals above the age of 23 and not in the first year of their apprenticeship.
 Meanwhile, the National Minimum Wage applies to every individual under 25 years of age working in the UK.

-AgeNational Minimum Wage 2023
+AgeNational Minimum Wage 2025*

-What is the Apprentice Rate for 2023 in the UK?
+What is the Current Apprentice Rate?

 In addition to the National Minimum Wage and the National Living Wage, there is an apprentice rate in the UK.